krishna0rothe/Fastapi-FirebaseAPI/README.md

     "messagingSenderId": "YOUR_MESSAGING_SENDER_ID",
     "appId": "YOUR_APP_ID",
     "measurementId": "YOUR_MEASUREMENT_ID",
-    "databaseURL": ""  # Leave this as an empty string }
+    "databaseURL": ""  # Leave this as an "empty string" }

-# Initialize Firestore client
 db = firestore.Client(project="YOUR_PROJECT_ID")
 ```
 Replace `YOUR_API_KEY`, `YOUR_AUTH_DOMAIN`, `YOUR_PROJECT_ID`, and other placeholders with your Firebase project's actual configuration values.